turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-6-test-plan.md

 ## Puzzle Generator (PG)

 - [x] PG6-1: It should generate a solution string from a given pixel art string
+- [x] PG6-2: It should throw an error if any one character makes up over 90 percent of the string
-- [ ] PG6-2: It should return a clues object with row and column properties which have two dimensional arrays, the length of which should equal the puzzle size
+- [ ] PG6-3: It should return a clues object with row and column properties which have two dimensional arrays, the length of which should equal the puzzle size

 ## Puzzle Service (PS)